Developmental Roadmap

 Vision

 As this designer I have a responsibility to shape the meaningfulness of technology in our lives.
 Each design decision should be guided by questioning whether this implementation truly adds value, by critically evaluating its impact on the people around it with the help of frameworks currently being used in embodied design and HCI.
+I recognize my tendency to gravitate toward digital solutions, and part of my professional growth lies in developing the discernment to choose technology intentionally rather than by default.
 In my professional identity, I emphasize human-centered, stakeholder-driven design as a way to ensure relevance, adoption, and meaningful impact.
-I should carefully consider the extreme impact my design can have with small the choices I make
+In whatever job role I land, in any process that includes creation, I should carefully consider the extreme impact my design can have with small the choices I make.

 Future Development